Back to the Frequently Asked Questions

 Security Deposit Insurance

-Starting in 2020 we use additional insurance to insure your deposit’s return.
+Starting in 2020 we began using additional insurance to ensure your deposit’s return.

-I did research on a $49 security deposit insurance option.
-Basically this is a policy that will protect you against inadvertent damage.
-If you actually cause malicious damage or do something not allowed in the lease then the policy does not work.
+This is a policy that will protect you against inadvertent damage.
+If you or a guest actually cause malicious damage or do something not allowed in the lease then the policy does not work.
 I have listed the exceptions found in one of the policies below.

-From my point of view, I like to have the guest be responsible for their guests and watchful over the property as if it were their own.
+We like to have the TENANT be responsible for their guests and watchful over the property as if it were their own.
 The only way to do that is with your deposit being held by me.
 If you have insurance instead of your own money at risk then there is the moral hazard that you might not be as careful with the house.
-If I am going to entrust this historic house full of antiques to you then I must have a deposit of some significance. $3,000 may seem like a lot but it is just 0.0005 of the value of the home.
+If I am going to entrust this historic house full of antiques to you then I must have a deposit of some significance. $3,000 (for example) may seem like a lot but it is just 0.0005 of the value of the home.

 Weneedavacation.com Blog on the psychology of damage insurance